VeinDevTtv/gt3-tracker/README.md

 - **Toast Notifications:** Receive feedback through elegant toast notifications.
 - **Responsive Design:** Optimized for both desktop and mobile devices.
 - **AI Assistant:** Get help with using the app or planning your savings strategy.

+## 🏆 Community Competitions

+GT3 Tracker now includes a full-featured competition system to make saving more engaging:

+### Features
+- **Create Competitions**: Set up your own savings competitions with custom:
+  - Competition name and description
+  - Target savings amount
+  - End date
+- **Join Competitions**: Participate in competitions created by other users
+- **Competition Leaderboards**: Track your progress against others in real-time
+- **Position Tracking**: See your current position and celebration markers for top savers
+- **Multiple Competitions**: Join multiple competitions simultaneously
+- **Personalized Stats**: View participant-specific progress as percentage and amount

+Competitions help motivate consistent saving while adding a social element to your journey toward Porsche ownership.

 ## 🤖 AI Assistant Setup